-Amenities include bathrooms, outside picnic tables, rooftop observation deck and gift shop that uses profits to support park improvements.
+Amenities include bathrooms, outside picnic tables, a rooftop observation deck and a gift shop that uses profits to support park improvements.

-Lastly, the nature center has all the information for kids looking to join the Wisconsin Explorer Program!
-New this year is also the 2021 Wisconsin State Parks Challenge and a perfect compliment for your family visit.
+Lastly, the nature center has all the information for families looking to join the 2022 Wisconsin State Parks Challenge!

 Hiking Trail Descriptions